LibraryCarpentry/lc-wikidata/episodes/05-intro_to_querying.md

 #Participants can be researchers, research institutions, universities, companies and many more.

 SERVICE wikibase:label { bd:serviceParam wikibase:language "en,[AUTO_LANGUAGE]" . }
-#Helps to get the label in your language, if not, then english language is selected
+#Helps to get the Label in english, if not, then yours is automatically selected
 }

 GROUP BY ?NFDIKLabel